-After 4 years of being on multiple social media platforms and feeling disconnected with a tool that is focus on connecting the world, I knew it was time for a break.
+After 4 years of being on multiple social media platforms and feeling disconnected from a tool that is focused on connecting the world, I knew it was time for a break.
 Most people won’t admit how much time they spend on social media.
-But when my husband secretly installed, Social Fever, an app that tracks your time on social media, the results where shocking.
+But when my husband secretly installed, Social Fever, an app that tracks your time on social media, the results were shocking.
 So I decided to do a detox.
-Here’s What I learned from a 30 day social media detox.
+Here’s What I learned from a 30-day social media detox.

 Thankfully most of what I talked about when I started my business was food and that was fun for me.
 It didn’t take long before I began to enjoy the whole concept of connecting through an app.

-But overtime I started to feel like I was feeding it more than it was feeding me.
-And what I was getting wasn’t necessarily nourish to my overall wellbeing.
-Don’t get me wrong I love seeing what everyone is up to in there everyday lives.
+But over time I started to feel like I was feeding it more than it was feeding me.
+And what I was getting wasn’t necessarily nourish to my overall well-being.
+Don’t get me wrong I love seeing what everyone is up to in their everyday lives.
 I love sharing my recipes, reading all the comments, and writing back as best as I can.
 But it left me with little time to create, write, cook, be with my family and really just be with myself.